SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

   * createSemaphores() - Creates any locking semaphores owned by this object.
   * restoreVariablesFromNVS() - Brings back all our persistant data for the created object.

+**NOTE: For the child object to do anything useful, the parent object must call its functions.**

 There are no other project level sequences that would be of global interest.